mntbkr/react-login-example/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `yarn run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Instructions to login

-Logins are faked against a json file found in `src -> Store -> Models -> Login -> credentials.js`
+Logins are faked against a json file found in `src -> Store -> Models -> Login -> credentials.js` [link](https://github.com/mntbkr/react-login-example/blob/master/src/Store/Models/Login/credentials.js)

 Any user/pass found in that file will work for a login, for a quick test you can try: